What Research Says About Exercise And Depression

 Are There Any Barriers To Treatment Of Depression Using Exercise?

-Exercise may be very helpful, at least for certain people.
+Exercise may be very helpful for certain people.
 However, there are a few things that can limit the effectiveness of an exercise program for depression.
 For one thing, people who are depressed may find it hard to exercise because of the fatigue, lethargy, and sleep disturbances that happen during the depression.

 Others may find it hard to commit to going to the program and may stop going.
 If that happens, they may have feelings of being a failure and so feel worse.
-Attendance in the studies ranged from 50% to 100%.
+For example, attendance in the aforementioned studies ranged from 50% to 100%.
 It won't help if you don't do it.

 How Reliable Is The Research?

-Most reviews of the literature on exercise and depression concluded that the research that has been done so far had been designed poorly.
-There was great variation between the many studies, but the researchers in the studies failed to provide a clear explanation for the differences.
+There was great variation between the many studies, but some meta-analyses have suggested that the researchers in the studies failed to provide a clear explanation for the differences.

 Only one study out of many in the reviews followed the patients after the initial study was over, so it isn't known whether continued exercise is needed to keep depression from coming back.
 Again, the problems associated with designing experiments with controls and blinds hampered the research.